 Temple Law School offers both full-time and part-time programs leading to the completion of the Juris Doctor (J.D.) degree.
 Admissions, curriculum, faculty, examinations, and all other standards for the J.D. program are the same for both the day and evening divisions.

-In keeping with our commitment to diversity and our mission of offering opportunities to students who might otherwise be foreclosed from pursuing a high quality legal education, the faculty Admissions Committee may consider an applicant through our discretionary admissions process, Sp.A.C.E..
-Through this process, the faculty carefully selects applicants who have outstanding performance records and exceptional aptitudes for the study of law that are not necessarily reflected by grades and LSAT scores alone.
+The Admissions Committee reviews applications through our discretionary admissions process, Sp.A.C.E.
+Through this process, the Admissions Committee maintains our historical commitment to diversity and our mission of offering opportunities to students who might otherwise be foreclosed from pursuing a high quality legal education by carefully selecting applicants who have outstanding performance records and exceptional aptitudes for the study of law that are not necessarily reflected by grades and standardized test scores alone.

-Applicants are encouraged to apply electronically through LSAC or may complete a physical application for admission and send it through the mail.
-The application deadline for the fall 2015 entering class is March 1, 2015.
-Admissions decisions are made from December to May and whenever possible, files are reviewed as they are completed.
+Applicants are encouraged to apply electronically through LSAC or may download a paper application for admission and send it through the mail.
+Admissions decisions are made from December to May, and whenever possible, files are reviewed as they are completed.